phlippieb/daily-budget-app/README.md

 ## 🥸 Privacy

 **Daily Budget** does not collect any data.
 Information you enter into the application may be synced to your iCloud account.

+## 🥽 Security

+The data synced to your iCloud account is encrypted.

 ## ❗ Disclaimer